The Financial Technology Law Review: Spain

-The fintech sector in Spain is still in the process of significant expansion, mainly in sectors where intermediation between parties is fundamental (e.g., lending, FX, brokerage and investment services such as investment advice and portfolio management) and in the payments sector.
-Overall, the development of online payment platforms and big data, robotics and artificial intelligence tools represent the most recent trends in innovation (to date, mainly crowdfunding and crowd-lending platforms and robo-advisers).
-This expansion process is expected to continue in the coming years.
-This, combined with the increasing interest expressed by European and Spanish regulators in the sector, means that it is likely that fintech will be regulated in the short or medium term.
+The fintech sector in Spain is still expanding, mainly in sectors where intermediation between parties is fundamental (e.g., lending, FX, brokerage and investment services such as investment advice and portfolio management) and in the payments sector.
+Overall, the development of online payment platforms and big data, robotics and AI tools represent the most recent trends in innovation (to date, mainly crowdfunding and crowd-lending platforms and robo-advisers).
+This expansion is expected to continue in the coming years.
+This, combined with the increasing interest expressed by European and Spanish regulators in the sector, means that fintech is likely to be regulated in the short to medium term.

-1 Leticia López-Lapuente is a partner and Isabel Aguilar Alonso is a counsel at Uría Menéndez.
+1 Leticia López-Lapuente and Isabel Aguilar Alonso are partners at Uría Menéndez.

 2 Source: Map of the Fintech Ecosystem in Spain, by Abanca Innova.